 3. Clear Cache

 This is another solution that we will recommend you to follow for fixing the system UI not responding issue on your Android device.
-At times, few corrupted files from different apps can lead to the cause of such problems.
+At times, a few corrupted files from different apps can lead to cause such problems.
 So, clearing the cache is an important step and we ensure you that you will not lose any of your application data through this step.
 Whereas, if you choose to clear app data then it will restore the app setting back to how it was without any changes made by you. but, this won’t uninstall your app.

 So here’s how you can clear cache and data from a few apps such as Google, Google Play Services, System UI, and Google Play Store:

 - Open Setting in your Android mobile phone.